Safaa1faiz/CNMH/Branche technique/Labs/lab-github/README.md

 # Lab_Github

+# work to be done.
+1. create multiple branches
+2. create a conflict
+3. merge the branches into the main
+4. solve the conflict

 ### Steps to make conflict
 After collaborate with someone else to work on some repo
 ### First you need clone to your repo